All Products

-The DataWorks console is a visual platform for environment configuration and resource management.
-Its management capabilities span two levels: At the global level, you can configure tenant-wide roles and alert rules.
-At the workspace level, you can configure dedicated computing resources, data sources, and members for each project.
+The DataWorks console provides centralized environment configuration and resource management at two levels: global (tenant-wide roles and alert rules) and workspace (compute resources, data sources, and members for each project).

 Core concepts and system architecture

-Before you begin, understand the core architecture and entity relationships in DataWorks.
+Understand the core architecture and entity relationships in DataWorks before you begin.

 A workspace is the fundamental logical unit in DataWorks for project management, permission control, and resource isolation.
-All activities, such as data development, task O&M, and member management, are performed within a workspace.
+All activities, such as data development, task operations, and member management, are performed within a workspace.

-• Isolation: Nodes, tasks, resources, and members in different workspaces are completely independent.
+• Isolation: Workspaces provide strong isolation.
+Nodes, tasks, resources, and members in different workspaces are completely independent.

-• Container: A workspace acts as a container that hosts functional modules, such as Data Studio and Data Integration, and associates with external entities like data sources, computing resources, and resource groups.
+• Container: A workspace acts as a container that hosts functional modules such as Data Studio and Data Integration, and associates with external entities like data sources, compute resources, and resource groups.

 Architecture and entity relationships

-The following figure shows the dependencies and relationships among the core entities in DataWorks.
+The following figure shows the dependencies among core DataWorks entities.

 image

-1. Workspace: Located at the center of the architecture, a workspace is the minimum unit for all operations.
-Functional modules such as Data Studio, Data Integration, and O&M Center operate within a specific workspace.
+1. Workspace: The minimum unit for all operations.
+Functional modules such as Data Studio, Data Integration, and Operation Center operate within a specific workspace.

 2. Resource group: